bebraw/island-benchmark/README.md

 After that you should be able to access `localhost:3000` and paths (`/islands` and `/ssr`) behind it.

+Note that the edge server is automatically deployed to `https://island-benchmark.pages.dev/` and you can access the same endpoints there.

 ## Individual server

 Make sure you have a recent version of [Deno](https://deno.com/) installed and then run `npm run start:ssr`.
 The server uses port 8080 by default and to customize, set `PORT` (i.e., `PORT=1234 npm run start:ssr`).